ietf-tools/bibxml-service/docs/howto/run-in-production.rst

 HTTPS setup
 ===========

+The service relies on being accessed via HTTPS URLs.

-BibXML service is intended to be run behind a load balancer (reverse proxy, CDN) that terminates SSL and talks to BibXML in plain HTTP.
+It is expected to be run from behind a load balancer (reverse proxy, CDN) that terminates SSL and talks to BibXML in plain HTTP.

 Typical choices include an Nginx frontend,